Women's Health Specialists

 Some types of the HPV virus can infect the genital epithelial cells (skin and mucous membranes).
 Some types of HPV virus cause warts that appear on the genitals (vagina, vulva, penis, etc.) and anus of women and men.

-How Common is HPV Infection?
+How Common Is An HPV Infection?

 According to the Centers for Disease Control and Prevention (CDC), an estimated 6.2 million new HPV infections occur every year in the United States among persons aged 14-44.
 Of these, 74% occur among those aged 15-24.
 The CDC estimates that over 80% of sexually active women will have acquired genital HPV by age 50.
 Most women are unaware they are infected with HPV because HPV does not usually cause any symptoms.
 Both heterosexual and lesbian women can get HPV.
 However, while HPV is extremely common in young women it is usually cleared by a woman's own immune system.
 Most people become negative for HPV within 6 to 24 months after their first positive result.
 During 24 months of follow-up, 92% of women who tested positive for HPV became negative.

-What is the Concern about HPV?
+What Is The Concern Of HPV?

 Some of the types of the virus that are sexually transmitted can cause women to have abnormal pap smears.
 Most women discover they have HPV when they have a pap smear with abnormal results.
 If abnormal cells are found on a woman's Pap smear, most Pap smear laboratories will perform an HPV DNA test to see if HPV is present.
 This can be done without an additional visit to the clinic or doctor's office.